Terms and Conditions

 - Wildlife products requiring permits (ivory, fur, etc.)

-- Breeding services or animal adoptions (unless otherwise stated by law)
+- Breeding services or animal adoptions (unless otherwise permitted by applicable law)

 Adult Content and Offensive Materials: